I Expect You to Die: DLC: First Class, Seat of Power and Death Engine

-The spy, after stopping Zor four times, earns a vacation mentioned earlier in the game across India.
+The spy, after stopping Zor four times, earns a vacation mentioned earlier in the game in Shimla, India.
 However, while vacationing, the spy's train is stopped by Zor's tanks.
 Through a riddle from the Support Agent, the spy manages to make contact with the Support Agent, where he reveals a Zor agent is aboard the train and has defected to their side.
 The spy gets in contact with them only to be attacked by Zor agents and one of the tanks, as well as a plane, defeating them all and continuing their vacation.

 The spy learns from the defector that Zor is working on something called the Death Engine.
 The spy breaks into a Zoraxis facility to learn more about the project before it's put to use.
 There, they solve clues while avoiding traps, eventually finding the intel the agency needs and using a rocket chair to escape.

 Using the intel from the previous mission, the spy steals a personnel spacecraft off screen and docks with the Death Engine space station.
 Though they are initially mistaken for a Zoraxis assistant, the spy is found out later in the mission.
 Using a robotic arm, the spy manages to gain access to the Death Engine's reactor and using either radioactive waste thrown by the Zoraxis assistant or a crystal found inside the pod, blows it up.
 The spy manages to survive the explosion, but is officially dead.
-The game ends with the Support Agent stating that they “expected you to die.”
+The game ends with the Support Agent stating that they "expected you to die."

-Development
+Development and release

 Schell Games CEO Jesse Schell wrote in a blog post on Gamasutra that Schell Games Senior Engineer Jason Pratt "pulled together the best of the best VR demos that he could find, and started on some experiments of his own" in 2014.
 Shortly thereafter, Schell Games Engineer Matt DeLucas "started riffing on Jason’s work" and created Hexius, "a world that used Jason’s unique VR mouse interface to choose where to teleport next."
 He then turned the teleportation mechanics into flying, which incurred motion sickness symptoms in all members of the team and sparked discussion about the medium.
 However, the team thought of the idea of a player "having to escape through clever puzzle solving" and "inspired by the famous phrase from Goldfinger, came up with the working title I Expect You To Die."
 Schell Games then formed a team to work on the game, led by Mike Traficante, former director of Enemy Mind.
 Sound Design by Audio Lead Bonnie Bogovich, with additional audio by Tim Rosko and Brandon Guillot.
+The game launched for Oculus Rift and PlayStation VR on 6 and 13 December 2016, respectively.
+It was made available for HTC Vive via Steam on 25 April 2017.
+The game was also released as a launch title for the Oculus Quest and the Oculus Rift S on 21 May 2019.